 17.3.
-Identification Verification

-Describe what methods are used to verify the authenticity of identification documents provided by clients or household members.
-Verify SSNs with Social Security Administration Match SSNs with death records from Social Security Administration or state agency Match SSNs with state eligibility/management system (e.g., SNAP, TANF) Match with state Department of Labor system Match with state and/or federal corrections system Match with state child support system Verification using private software (e.g., The Work Number) In-person certification by staff (for tribal grantees only) Match SSN/Tribal ID number with tribal database Other - describe: in-person certification by LAA staff.
+Identification Verification e what methods are used to verify the authenticity of identification documents provide ts or household members. rify SSNs with Social Security Administration atch SSNs with death records from Social Security Administration or state agency atch SSNs with state eligibility/management system (e.g., SNAP, TANF) atch with state Department of Labor system atch with state and/or federal corrections system atch with state child support system rification using private software (e.g., The Work Number) person certification by staff (for tribal grantees only) atch SSN/Tribal ID number with tribal database ther - describe: certification by LAA staff.
 17.4.
-Citizenship/Legal Residency Verification What are your procedures for ensuring that household members are U.S. citizens or aliens who are qualified to receive LIHEAP benefits?
-Clients sign an attestation of citizenship or legal residency Client's submission of Social Security cards is accepted as proof of legal residency Noncitizens must provide documentation of immigration status igee Citizens must provide a copy of their birth certificate, naturalization papers, or passport Noncitizens are verified through the SAVE system Tribal members are verified through Tribal database/Tribal ID card X Other - describe: Applicants sign an attestation verifying their understanding that only United States Citizens or Qualified Aliens are eligible to receive federal energy assistance benefits and certifying under the penalties of perjury that all information they submit is true and complete to the best of their knowledge.
+What Citizenship/Legal Residency Verification review of the control of lified to receive LIHEAP benefits?
+C N C C N T I nts sign an attestation of citizenship or legal residency nt's submission of Social Security cards is accepted as proof of legal residency citizens must provide documentation of immigration status tens must provide a copy of their birth certificate, naturalization papers, or passport citizens are verified through the SAVE system al members are verified through Tribal database/Tribal ID card er - describe: Applicants sign an attestation verifying their understanding that only United States Citizens or Qualified Aliens are eligible to receive federal energy assistance benefits and certifying under the penalties of perjury that all information they submit is true and complete to the best of the knowledge.
 17.5.
-Income Verification What methods does your agency utilize to verify household income?
-Require documentation of income for all adult household members Pay stubs
+Income Verification nethods does your agency utilize to verify household income? quire documentation of income for all adult household members Pay stubs Social Security award letters

-☑ Bank statements ☑ Tax statements ☑ Zero-income statements ☑ Unemployment Insurance letters ☑ Other - describe: \boxtimes (Computer data matches: Income information matched against state computer system (e.g., SNAP, TANF) Proof of unemployment benefits verified with state Department of Labor Social Security income verified with SSA Utilize state directory of new hires Other - describe: 17.6.
+☑ Bank statements ☑ Tax statements ☑ Zero-income statements ☑ Unemployment Insurance letters ☑ Other - describe: $\boxtimes$ ( Computer data matches: Income information matched against state computer system (e.g., SNAP, TANF) Proof of unemployment benefits verified with state Department of Labor Social Security income verified with SSA Utilize state directory of new hires Other - describe: 17.6.
 Protection of Privacy and Confidentiality cribe the financial and operating controls in place to protect client information against roper use or disclosure.
 Select all that apply.
-Policy in place prohibiting release of information without written consent Grantee LIHEAP database includes privacy/confidentiality safeguards Employee training on confidentiality for: Grantee employees ✓ local agencies/district offices Employees must sign confidentiality agreement ✓ Grantee employees Physical files are stored in a secure location Other - describe: 17.7.
-Verifying the Authenticity of Energy Vendors \boxtimes All vendors must register with the State/Tribe All vendors must supply a valid SSN or TIN/W-9 form Vendors are verified through energy bills provided by the household Grantee and/or local agencies/district offices perform physical monitoring of vendors Other - describe, and note any exceptions to policies above: As part of the contracting process, the vendor is required to provide the Subgrantee with an acceptable vendor certification document to authenticate the vendor.
+Policy in place prohibiting release of information without written consent Grantee LIHEAP database includes privacy/confidentiality safeguards Employee training on confidentiality for: Grantee employees local agencies/district offices Employees must sign confidentiality agreement Grantee employees local agencies/district offices Physical files are stored in a secure location Other - describe: 17.7.
+Verifying the Authenticity of Energy Vendors Wha All vendors must register with the State/Tribe All vendors must supply a valid SSN or TIN/W-9 form Vendors are verified through energy bills provided by the household Grantee and/or local agencies/district offices perform physical monitoring of vendors Other - describe, and note any exceptions to policies above: As part of the contracting process, the vendor is required to provide the Subgrantee with an acceptable vendor certification document to authenticate the vendor.